Walkman87/salabed/content/project/shaips/index.md

 ---

-Segmenting all cardiac MRI sequences including localisers, long-axis cines (4-chambers, 3-chambers, 2-chambers, RV-RA), short-axis cines, T1 and T2 maps and late gadolinium enhancement.
-This is a project performed in collaboration with Professor Rob Van der Geest at Leiden University Medical Center.
+The SHAIPS project focuses on the automated segmentation of all cardiac MRI sequences, including short- and long-axis cines (four-, three-, and two-chamber, and RV–RA views), T1 and T2 myocardial mapping, phase-contrast flow, late gadolinium enhancement, and localiser images.
+This work has been conducted in collaboration with Professor Rob van der Geest at the Leiden University Medical Center.

-SHAIPS segmentations are now used clinically at Sheffield Teaching Hospitals with more than 7,000 patients having benefited from this technology.
-This project was awarded the NHS Parliamentary Award - Future of NHS in 2023, Medipex NHS Innovation Award in 2022, finalist for the HSJ Innovation Award in 2022.
-In addition, the research underlying the validation of the project was awarded the RSNA Cardiac Research Award in 2021.
+SHAIPS-derived segmentations are now implemented in routine clinical workflows at Sheffield Teaching Hospitals, where more than 7,000 patients have benefited from this technology.
+The project was recognised with the NHS Parliamentary Award – Future of the NHS (2023) and the Medipex NHS Innovation Award (2022), and was a finalist for the HSJ Innovation Award (2022).
+The underlying research validating the technology earned me the RSNA Cardiac Research Prize (2021).

+I led dataset curation, manual segmentation, data labelling, and model validation, benchmarking outputs against invasive haemodynamic measurements and expert manual segmentations.